If you have received a license file (normally named

 Why is there no online license check?

 Security is a matter that we take seriously.
-We don’t want to create any vulnerabilities by adding unnecessary web request to your code base.
+We don’t want to create any vulnerabilities by adding unnecessary web requests to your code base.
 The only web request that ETBox will make are the ones that you explicitly trigger, e.g. if you use the JsonSource with an URL to get data from a web service.
 Other than that, ETLBox won’t try to connect anywhere else.
-That’s why the whole license is implemented off line.
+That’s why the whole license is implemented offline.